U.S. Pork Industry Seeks 2018 Pig Farmers of Tomorrow

-The National Pork Board is searching for the next Pig Farmers of Tomorrow, with applications now open for the industry award through Nov.
-21 at www.pigfarmersoftomorrow.
-The award, in its second year, is designed to recognize, inspire and connect with the next generation of American pig farmers.
+DES MOINES, IOWA – Oct.
+23, 2017 – The National Pork Board is searching for the next Pig Farmers of Tomorrow, with applications now open for the industry award through Nov.
+21 at http://www.pigfarmersoftomorrow.com The award, in its second year, is designed to recognize, inspire and connect with the next generation of American pig farmers.

 This award recognizes future farm leaders, ages 18 to 29, who intend to make pig farming their life’s work and are committed to the U.S. pork industry and to raising pigs using the We CareSM ethical principles.